Kanban Board for Children

 Six Words That Made My Day

-After seeing how the “Mad, Sad, Glad” retrospective helped spark meaningful conversations with my son, I couldn’t resist introducing another Agile practice.
+After seeing how the “Mad, Sad, Glad” retrospective helped spark meaningful conversations with my him, I couldn’t resist introducing another Agile practice.

 This time, it wasn’t about emotions.